Fidel Villarroel: Career

-In addition, Villarroel has authored 23 books and 65 articles regarding Church history and Theology.
+In addition, Villarroel authored 23 books and 65 articles regarding Church history and Theology.
 He also authored the Positio Super Introductione Causae or cause of beatification leading to the canonization of San Lorenzo Ruiz and his companion martyrs.
-Moreover, Villarroel was involved in activities outside of the University such as serving as the secretary to the Apostolic Nunciature for 32 years (1959–1991).
+Moreover, Villarroel was involved in activities outside of the University, such as serving as the secretary to the Apostolic Nunciature for 32 years (1959–1991).

 Before his death in 2016, Villarroel served as an academic director of the prestigious Academia Filipina de la Lengua Española (Philippine Academy of the Spanish Language), the local branch of the renowned Real Academia Española based in Madrid, Spain, and part of the Asociación de Academias de la Lengua Española (Association of Spanish Language Academies).

 Major awards

 In 1984, he was given the Pro Ecclesia et Pontifice by Pope John Paul II.
 The Pro Ecclesia et Pontifice, also known as the Cross of Honour, is the highest medal that can be awarded to the laity by the Papacy.
 He also received the Cruz de Isabel la Catolica in 1985 from the Spanish government for his works which exemplified the relations between Spain and the international community, and the Catholic Authors Award by the Asian Catholic Publishers Inc. in 1991.
 He was also a recipient of the National Book Awards in 1999.
 In 2009, Villarroel was installed as Master of Sacred Theology, an honorary title once held by St. Dominic de Guzman, given by the Dominican Order to its most distinguished scholars.
 The S.T.M. has the perpetual right to the title very reverend.